Quotes about God to consider…if you think science leads to atheism.

 “I think that God originated the universe and life.
 Homo Sapiens was created by God using the process that does not violate the physical laws of the universe significantly or none at all.
 (Hidden variables of quantum mechanics under God’s power?)”

 –Shoichi Yoshikawa, Senior Research Scientist and Professor, Department of Astrophysical Sciences, Princeton University, as cited in Cosmos, Bios, Theos: Scientists Reflect on Science, God, and the Origins of the Universe, Life, and Homo Sapiens.

-***Lastly, AND PERHAPS MOST IMPORTANTLY please read this post which describes how science itself owes it’s origins to Christianity.
-The leading philosopher of science (and Distinguished Professor of Physics at Seton Hall University) Stanley Jaki explores this subject matter in detail, as can be seen by clicking on the preceding link.
+***Lastly, AND PERHAPS MOST IMPORTANTLY please read Without Christianity, There Would Be No Science, which describes how science itself owes it’s origins to Christianity.
+Stanley Jaki, a leading philosopher of science and Distinguished Professor of Physics at Seton Hall University, explores this subject matter in detail.
 Please read Jaki’s books Christ and Science and The Savior of Science for a more thorough exploration of this subject.

 Readers: Please note that several of the quotes featured in this post were extracted from nobelists.net.
 For a more exhaustive list of God believing scientists and Nobel Laureates (including exact citations), please visit this site and doload the pdf.